 Why do cats need rehoming?

-Sometimes an owner may discover too late that their cat is pregnant and that the resulting kittens will need to be rehomed as they cannot look after them.
+Sometimes an owner may discover too late that their cat is pregnant and that its kittens will need to be rehomed as they cannot look after them.

 Most pets that need rehoming will be older animals but you can still adopt kittens and younger cats.